openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. All Settings will be found in Admin sidebar -> elementskit menu
+3. All Settings will be found in the Admin sidebar -> Elementskit menu
 4. (Make your instructions match the desired user flow for activating and installing your plugin.
 Include any steps that might be needed for explanatory purposes)

 == Frequently Asked Questions ==

-= How to use elementskit? =
+= How to use Elementskit? =

-Login your WordPress dashboard,  From the left menu click elementskit icon.
+Login your WordPress dashboard,  From the left menu click the Elementskit icon.

 = Any video documentation? =
 We have video screencasts.
 Please check here https://www.youtube.com/watch?v=wdRHvH6znIw&list=PL3t2OjZ6gY8MVnyA4OLB6qXb77-roJOuY

-= Elementor editor fails to load or not working? = It's due to your server PHP settings.
+= Elementor editor fails to load or not working? = It's due to your servers' PHP settings.
 Increase your server PHP memory limit from the wp-config.php file or php.ini file.
 If you don't have an idea about it.
 Please contact your hosting provider and ask to increase
 * PHP memory_limit = 512M
 * max_execution_time = 300